TABLE OF CONTENTS

 According to the American Kennel Association, arthritis is the outcome of cartilage breaking down and joints not having anything acting as a cushion between them.
 Without cartilage, joints would rub against each other in a way that is excruciatingly painful, and in the case of arthritis, they do.
 In scientific terms, there is a debilitating level of friction involved.
 Two joints pushing against each other with considerable force is not comfortable in the slightest.

-After awhile, the overall mobility of dogs is significantly decreased, seeing as the joints become inflamed over time.
-The inflammation is actively painful at all times, even more so with certain movements that call upon use of the limbs associated with the damaged joints.
+After a while, the overall mobility of dogs is significantly decreased, seeing as the joints become inflamed over time.
+The inflammation is actively painful at all times, even more so with certain movements that call upon the use of the limbs associated with the damaged joints.
 If you notice that your dog is starting to favor one side of their body over the other, or prefers to lie down and sit rather than walk or run, you may be looking at a strong indication of the presence of arthritis.

 Another interesting yet heartbreaking reality of arthritis in dogs is that something called a bone spur can also result from this breakdown of cartilage between your dog’s joints.
 In simple terms, a bone spur is essentially a little growth that stems from the end of a pre-existing bone.